Vicente Garrido Pastor: Beatification process

-The beatification process was launched on 28 February 1989 after the Congregation for the Causes of Saints titled Garrido as a Servant of God after having issued the official "nihil obstat" (no objections) edict for the cause to begin.
+The beatification process was launched on 28 February 1989 after the Congregation for the Causes of Saints titled Garrido as a Servant of God after having issued the official nihil obstat edict for the cause to begin.
 The Archbishop of Valencia Miguel Roca Cabanellas inaugurated the diocesan process on 12 June 1990 which Cardinal Agustín García-Gasco Vicente closed on 14 September 1999.
-The C.C.S. declared the process valid in a decree issued on 20 October 2000 and received the Positio dossier for additional assessment.

-Garrido became titled as Venerable on 14 June 2016 after Pope Francis confirmed that the late priest had lived a life of heroic virtue.
+The Congregation declared the process valid in a decree issued on 20 October 2000 and received the positio for additional assessment.
+Garrido became titled as venerable on 14 June 2016 after Pope Francis confirmed that the late priest had lived a life of heroic virtue.

-Garrido's beatification now depends upon the papal confirmation of a miracle attributed to him; this is in most cases a healing without a scientific or medical explanation.
-One such case was investigated in Valencia from 2012 to 2013 and was sent to the C.C.S. around October 2013 who validated that diocesan investigation on 9 May 2014.

-The current postulator (official in charge of the cause) is Dr. Silvia Mónica Correale.
+A possible miracle due to Garrido's invocation was investigated in Valencia from 2012 to 2013 and the Congregtaoin validated that diocesan investigation on 9 May 2014.
+The postulator of the cause is Silvia Mónica Correale.